EURO 2024

 The full repertoire

-The sight of Xhaka with the ball at his feet will always set alarm bells ringing for the opposition.
-He’s about far more than just moving the ball on, like to Hincapié against Bayern.
-The Swiss midfielder can play pretty much any type of pass, including those over the top, like when he set Patrik Schick away against Augsburg, only for the striker to come up short against Finn Dahmen.
+The sight of Xhaka with the ball at his feet always set alarm bells ringing for the opposition.
+He was about far more than just moving the ball on, like to Hincapié against Bayern.
+The Swiss midfielder could play pretty much any type of pass, including those over the top, like when he set Patrik Schick away against Augsburg, only for the striker to come up short against Finn Dahmen.

-There’s also his excellent creativity on the edge of the box.
-He’s able to chip the ball over the back line, like he did for Wirtz against Wolfsburg when he hit the post.
-Remarkably, none of his superb setups have actually resulted in a goal and he didn't register an assist in the Bundesliga all season.
-But with 36 passes to a shot by Matchday 25, that lack of finish is not his fault.
-A maiden assist is only a matter of time, like his debut goal was when it came against Mainz on Matchday 23 – one of 28 shots he has attempted this term.
+There was also his excellent creativity on the edge of the box.
+He was able to chip the ball over the back line, like he did for Wirtz against Wolfsburg when he hit the post.
+Remarkably, Xhaka didn't register an assist in the Bundesliga that season.
+He did, however, score three goals with his debut strike coming against against Mainz on Matchday 23 – one of 28 shots he had attempted to that point.

-It's as the man who plays the assist to the assister that he really shines.
-Only Jamal Musiala boasted more ‘second assists’ in the opening 25 matches than Xhaka, who, for example, created Wirtz’s goal against Stuttgart with his through ball to Victor Boniface.
-Or his lofted pass on Matchday 3 to Alejandro Grimaldo to head into the path of Boniface to score.
+It's as the man who plays the assist to the assister that he really shone.
+Only Jamal Musiala was more efficient in this aspect and Xhaka creating a Wirtz goal against Stuttgart with his through ball to Victor Boniface or his lofted pass on Matchday 3 to Alejandro Grimaldo to head into the path of Boniface to score were reminders of what the Swiss was capable of.

 Xhaka chipped the ball in behind the Wolfsburg defence for Florian Wirtz.